Special offer

 7. Contact references and check backgrounds

-8. Send an employment offer to your top candidate
+8. Send an employment offer to your chosen candidate

 Recent Hiring & onboarding Articles